Truinto/ONI-Modloader-SimpleMods/Mods/Customize Buildings/README.md

 *    - additional max DPU setting can be used to limit heating in exchange of lower throughput
 *    - energy consumption scales with DPU
 * SpaceHeaterTargetTemperature: add a slider to space heater/liquid heater which sets the shutoff temperature; does not prevent overheating
+* AlgaeTerrariumPatch: if true, apply AlgaeTerrarium
+* AlgaeTerrarium: new input/output elements; only last liquid will be absorbed from environment; will always passively consume CO2
+* DoorSelfSealing: if true, doors will block gas flow while set to automatic
+* MaterialIgnoreInsufficientMaterial: If true, will allow placing buildings while having insufficient building material.
+* MaterialAutoSelect: If true, will keep selected building material, even if stored amount is insufficient.
 * NoDupeValves: valves are set instantly without dupe interaction
 * NoDupeSwitches: switches are set instantly without dupe interaction
 * NoDupeToogleBuildings: buildings are enabled/disabled instantly without dupe interaction